Did God forbid Adam and Eve to include hamburger in their diet?

 Would that not be a contradiction?

-This does not fully resolve the question at hand.
-Furthermore, we simply do not know what the diet will be at the Final Resurrection.
-But even if there is no filet mignon or ribeye steak in the eschaton, the food will be more than we could ever imagine, even better than filet mignon or ribeye steak, or the best vegetarian dish you could ever dream of.
+Nevertheless, even if there is no filet mignon or ribeye steak in the eschaton, the food will be more than we could ever imagine, even better than filet mignon or ribeye steak, or the best vegetarian dish you could ever dream of.
 Whatever it is, even vegetarians will be pleased with what food is to be enjoyed in the “New Heaven and the New Earth” (Revelation 21:1).
 One thing is for sure: in the Young Earth Creationist view of the Final Resurrection, you will not be eating filet mignon or ribeye steak!!
 Ken Ham will be eating plant burgers!!

 New Testament Evidence for Animal Death Before the Fall?